ShiftAlpha/logistechs-website/PROJECT_SUMMARY.md

 **All tasks completed successfully!**

----

-## 🎯 What Was Built

-A complete Flutter web application replicating the Muvyr website for Logistechs, featuring:

 ### ✅ All 6 Pages Implemented
 1. **Home Page** - Welcome section, benefits grid, demo form
 2. **Company Page** - Our Story with alternating images, Vision & Mission